 Our purpose built nursery opened in Spring 2017.
 It caters for children from two years+ old to pre-school age.
-It is housed in newly built, spacious accommodation with a free flow outside play area but the whole of the school environment is available for use including our Forest school.
+It is housed in newly built, spacious accommodation with a free flow outside play area but the whole of the school environment is available for use including our outdoor learning areas and vast school grounds.
 There are close links between Nursery and Reception to ensure smooth integration into the school.